Manifestly Covariant Polynomial M5-brane Lagrangians: Discussion

 We have focused on the bosonic degrees of freedom coupled to bosonic background gauge fields.
-In a future work \cite{Bansal:2024wip} we will show the local symmetry of the fermionic sector, known as the kappa-symmetry \cite{Bandos:1997ui,Simon:2011rw}.
+The local symmetry of the fermionic sector, known as the kappa-symmetry \cite{Bandos:1997ui,Simon:2011rw}, can be shown in the future.
 It might be worthwhile to look for the nonlinear self-interactions of M5-branes using the polynomial Lagrangians presented here.
 Eventually one can also venture in the direction of describing the interactions of non-abelian (2,0) superconformal field theory using this formalism.

 Now that we have analytic M5-brane Lagrangians, it could be useful to construct their Hamiltonian formalism, e.g. \cite{Bergshoeff:1998vx}, which allows us to identify the first-class and second-class constraints of the theory.
 We can then count the number of degrees of freedom and show explicitly their correspondence with the physical fields in the theory, thus distinguishing them from the auxiliary gauge fields.
 The gauge system of the theory can be seen more distinctly in the Hamiltonian formalism.
 The polynomial form of the Lagrangians also opens up new avenues for the quantisation of the theory.
 Some earlier works in this direction are given in \cite{Martin:1994np,Dijkgraaf:1996hk}.
 A quantum treatment of Sen's duality invariant formulation is presented in \cite{Andriolo:2021gen}.
+We will explore the quantum formulation of the polynomial M5-brane Lagrangians in the future.

 So far two chiral $4$-form models are known in 10 dimensions -- quadratic 4-form chiral theory along with its type IIB supergravity generalization, and a generalisation of Bialynicki-Birula electrodynamics \cite{Buratti:2019guq,Bandos:2020hgy}.
 However, an M5-brane-like action has not been generalised to 10 dimensions as it requires solving the condition imposed by the PST gauge invariance.
 It has proven difficult to solve that condition in 10 and higher dimensions, even perturbatively.
-Our new polynomial formalism seems promising for addressing this problem.
+Our new polynomial formalism seems favourable for addressing this problem.